JustA3DObject/DevFriends/README.md

 3. Install Anaconda from web
 4. Clone the virtual environment using
 >conda env create --name envname -f environment.yml
-5. Enter the virtual environment by
+5. Activate the virtual environment by
 >conda activate envname
 6. If you don't want to use conda, create virtual environment using
 >python -m venv ./venv(name)